Wednesday, May 16, 2007

 I have embarked on a mini-quest to find

-meaningful music on the iPod.
+meaningful music via this iPod.
 Yay, I have never been hit

-by so many men.
-A cokehead, a deaf guy from Korea,
+by so many people.
+A cokehead, a deaf guy who still let me know

 the cokehead.
 In Cambridge, Massachusetts a

-rousing welcome for our hobo.
+rousing welcome from our hobo.
 It all starts Wednesday

 night at Beth’s party, where furthermore I meet a